-Ellington Primary School e-Safety Policy
+Ellington Primary School

+E-Safety Policy

-What is E-Safety?
+What is e-safety?

-E-Safety encompasses the use of new technologies, internet and electronic communications such as mobile devices, digital cameras, collaboration tools and personal publishing.
+E-safety encompasses the use of new technologies, internet and electronic communications such as mobile devices, digital cameras, collaboration tools and personal publishing.
 It highlights the need to educate pupils about the benefits and risks of using technology and provides safeguards and awareness for users to enable them to control their online experience.

-The School's e-Safety Policy reflects the need to raise awareness of the safety issues associated with electronic communications as a whole.
+The School's e-safety policy reflects the need to raise awareness of the safety issues associated with electronic communications as a whole.

-The school's e-Safety policy will operate in conjunction with other policies including Computing, On-line Safety and Security in Schools (NCC)(Northumberland County Council), Behaviour, Bullying, Curriculum, Data Protection and Security and PREVENT (NCC).
+The school's e-safety policy will operate in conjunction with Northumberland County Council's guidance in 'On-line Safety and Security in Schools' and other policies including Computing, Behaviour, Anti-bullying, Curriculum, Data Protection and Security and PREVENT.

-E-Safety depends on effective practice at a number of levels:
+E-safety depends on effective practice at a number of levels:

-- Responsible computing use by all staff and pupils; encouraged by education and made explicit through published policies (Staff Acceptable Computing Use Agreement and Rules for Responsible Internet Use). - Sound implementation of e-Safety policy in both administration and curriculum, including secure school network design and use. - Safe and secure broadband from Northumberland County Council including the effective management of filtering. - National Education Network standards and specifications.
+- Responsible computing use by all staff and pupils; encouraged by education and made explicit through published policies that include the Staff Acceptable Computing Use Agreement (staff) and Rules for Responsible Internet Use (pupils). - Sound implementation of e-safety policy in both administration and curriculum, including secure school network design and use. - Safe and secure broadband from Northumberland County Council including the effective management of filtering. - National Education Network standards and specifications.

-Ellington Primary School e-Safety Policy
+Ellington Primary School E-Safety Policy

-Ellington Primary School's e-Safety Policy is part of the School Development Plan and relates to other policies including those for computing, bullying and for child protection.
+Ellington Primary School's e-safety policy is part of the School Development Plan and relates to other policies including those for computing, bullying and for child protection.